I don’t agree with my provincial offences trial. Can I appeal?

 To start an appeal, you need to fill out and file a Notice of Appeal.
 This notice says what part of your decision you’re appealing and your reasons for appealing.

 You can get the forms you need from the municipal court office where your trial took place or from the provincial appeal court office.
-You can also get these forms online.
+You can also get some of these forms online.

 You must start your appeal within 30 days from the date of your decision.